John Hamilton Roberts

 Major General John Hamilton "Ham" Roberts (December 21, 1891 – December 17, 1962) was a Canadian Army officer who served in both of the world wars.

 Biography

 Roberts was born in Pipestone, Manitoba.
 He studied in Upper Canada College and graduated from the Royal Military College of Canada in Kingston, Ontario, in 1914, student No. 891.

-From 1939, he commanded the 1st Field Regiment, RCA, in northern France, and was serving in that position when the Germans began the Battle of France in May 1940.
+From 1939, he commanded the 1st Field Regiment, RCHA, in northern France, and was serving in that position when the Germans began the Battle of France in May 1940.
 Roberts managed to save his regiment's guns while evacuating from Brest in Brittany during the unsuccessful attempt to establish a second British Expeditionary Force in France after the evacuation at Dunkirk.
 He was later promoted to major-general and appointed General Officer Commanding the 2nd Canadian Division in 1941.